Apollo – reinventing the bookstore

 The weaker brands were identified, which along with obvious trends in shift to digital, made focusing on the stronger brands a reasonable decision.
 A clear target was defined: people should remember WHERE they bought something, not just WHAT they bought.

 However, the structure of the holding company, with its entrenched manner of working was making implementing changes difficult.
 This finally lead to a management buyout, which allowed the strategy and vision for the future to be implemented, reducing the brand portfolio to Apollo and extending its reach beyond books.
-In 2013 fifteen Apollo entertainment stores were opened, in 2014 the first Apollo / Blender juice bar was opened, which was soon followed by the first Apollo cinema in 2015.
+In 2013 fifteen Apollo entertainment stores were opened, in 2014 the Apollo’s first Blender juice bar was opened, which was soon followed by the first Apollo cinema in 2015.
 In February 2016 the brand’s flagship Apollo center was opened in one of the busiest boroughs of Estonia’s capital.

 The working process, has been continuously iterative, following the pattern of discover, define, develop and deliver.